 The School Council is an elected group of children (one from each class) who get together and discuss things about our school.
 We are the voice of all the other children in our classes and it is our job to feedback their ideas and concerns to the Senior Leadership Team and Governors of the School.

 Our councillors do such a fantastic job of listening to children in order to improve our school.
-The School Council meets bi-weekly so that councillors get plenty of time to listen to the views of their peers and not a moment is wasted!
+The School Council meets regularly so that councillors get plenty of time to listen to the views of their peers and not a moment is wasted!

 The School Council are involved in important decision making.
 They:

 - take forward initiatives and projects on behalf of the pupils

 - are involved in the strategic planning of the School Improvement Plan

 - To ensure the Senior Leadership Team and Governors respond to the views of all the pupils.

 - To have an opportunity to let teachers know our feelings and opinions